 • Where specific needs are apparent, the school has a range of assessments which can be used to explore a student’s strengths and difficulties in more depth.

-• The Head of Education and Head of Service report regularly to the Governing Body.
+• The Head Teacher and Head of Service report regularly to the Governing Body.

 9. HOW WILL MY STUDENT BE INCLUDED IN ACTIVITIES OUTSIDE THE CLASSROOM, INCLUDING SCHOOL TRIPS?